git-diff-tree(1) - phpMan

 -l<num>

-targets exceeds the specified number.
+involved exceeds the specified number.
+Defaults to

 --diff-filter=[(A|C|D|M|R|T|U|X|B)...[*]]